Hagai Netzer: Career

 Netzer joined Tel Aviv University in 1975, where he held academic and administrative roles over several decades.
-He served as the Jack Adler Chair of Extragalactic Astronomy from 1994 to 2011 and held University positions, including Chair of the Department of Astrophysics, Director of the Raymond and Beverly Sackler Institute of Astronomy, and Director of the Wise Observatory.
+He was the first incumbent Jack Adler Chair of Extragalactic Astronomy from 1994 to 2011 and held University positions, including Chair of the Department of Astrophysics, Director of the Raymond and Beverly Sackler Institute of Astronomy, Director of the Wise Observatory, and Director of the International Institute for Experimental Astrophysics.
 Since 2009, he has been Professor Emeritus at Tel Aviv University.

-Beyond academia, he has also contributed to national science education initiatives in Israel.
+Netzer has held visiting professorships and research positions at numerous universities and research institutes in the USA, Germany, the U.K., France, Italy, Australia, Japan, and China.
+Beyond academia, he has also contributed to national science education associated with the Ministry of Education, Israel.

 Research contributions

 Netzer's research has influenced the understanding of active galactic nuclei (AGNs)—galaxies hosting accreting supermassive black holes at their centers, often referred to as quasars.
+His work spans observation and theory.

-AGN Emission Lines
+AGN emission lines

-Netzer's early observational and theoretical studies on the origin of the emission lines in AGN clarified several open questions, such as the physical conditions of the gas in the Broad Line Region (BLR) and the nature of low-ionization nuclear emission-line regions (LINERs).
+Netzer's early observational and theoretical studies on the origin of the emission lines in AGN clarified several open questions, such as the physical conditions of the gas in the Broad Line Region (BLR) and the Narrow Line Region (NLR), as well as the nature of low-ionization nuclear emission-line regions (LINERs).

-AGN Variability Studies
+AGN variability and reverberation mapping

-Between 1989 and 2000, Netzer utilized the Wise Observatory's 1m telescope and space telescopes like the IUE and Hubble Space Telescope to investigate AGN variability.
-With his students, he demonstrated a strong correlation between the variable continuum luminosity and the time lags in emission-line responses to these variations.
-This work provided a foundation for measuring the masses of supermassive black holes.
+Between 1989 and 2000, Netzer participated in long-term variability and reverberation-mapping programs using the Wise Observatory's 1 m telescope and space-based observatories such as the IUE and Hubble Space Telescope to investigate AGN variability.
+With his students, he demonstrated a strong correlation between the variable continuum luminosity and the time lags of emission-line responses to these variations.
+This work provided a basis for estimating the masses of supermassive black holes in such objects.

-Black Hole Mass Measurements
+Netzer's research achievements include the first successful reverberation mapping of very luminous AGN at high redshift and the most detailed reverberation mapping of a local AGN using the Hubble Space Telescope.
+His group also characterized the properties of thin accretion disks in AGNs, including measuring black hole spin.
+They also investigated the effects of high Eddington ratios in slim accretion disks on the surrounding gas.

+Black hole mass measurements

-A 2000 study led by Netzer's group established a method for reliably measuring the masses of supermassive black holes using emission line lags in high-luminosity quasars.
-This method has become the standard technique for determining black hole masses in galaxies across the universe.
+The 1989-2000 study led by Netzer's group and his student established a method for reliably measuring the masses of supermassive black holes using emission line lags in variable AGNs.
+This method has become the standard technique for determining black hole masses in active galaxies across the universe.

-AGN-Galaxy Connection
+AGN-galaxy connection

 Netzer focused on the relationship between active black holes and their host galaxies, particularly in star-forming galaxies and Ultraluminous Infrared Galaxies (ULIRGs).
-With his students and other collaborators, he initiated and led a study on the most luminous AGNs and star-forming galaxies in the early universe, about 1.2 billion years after the Big Bang.
+With his students and other collaborators, he initiated and led several studies of the most luminous AGNs and star-forming galaxies in the early universe, about 1.2 billion years after the Big Bang.